 History of Sacred Heart

-On February 16, 1916, twenty six year old Father Hubert Stehling called to order the organizational meeting of the members of Saint Johns Parish who would make up Marshfield’s second Catholic parish.
-The name Sacred Heart of Jesus was chosen.
+In February 1916, twenty-six-year-old Father Hubert Stehling called to order the organizational meeting of the members of Saint Johns Parish, who would make up Marshfield’s second Catholic parish.
+During this meeting, the name Sacred Heart of Jesus was chosen for the new parish.

-It was decided to build what is now the school for use as a church, convent, school and auditorium with the rectory being a separate building.
-The cornerstone was laid August 27, 1916.
+It was decided to build what is now the school for use as a church, convent, school, and auditorium, with the rectory being a separate building.
+The cornerstone was laid on August 27, 1916.
 The first Mass was held on Christmas Eve 1916 in what is now the gymnasium.
 Construction costs were approximately $48,000 on a lot bought for $1,500.
 The congregation listed 150 families.
 This grew to 229 families in 1917.
 The school opened in September 1917.

-Father Stehling died on Christmas Eve 1922.
+Father Stehling passed away on Christmas Eve 1922.
 Father Henry Toeller was named pastor on January 18, 1923.
-He immediately went forward with Father Stehling’s plan to build a new convent.
-This was urgent due to the school enrollment of 240 students.
-The house immediately south of the school was bought for $4,200.
-The nuns lived in it for one year.
-By September 1924 a new convent had been built and furnished at a cost of $35,000.
-This building served for 63 years.
-Due to prohibitive maintenance costs it was razed in 1987.
+He immediately went forward with Father Stehling’s plan to build a new convent due to the school’s enrollment of 240 students.
+The house immediately south of the school was bought for $4,200, and the nuns lived in it for one year.
+By September 1924, a new convent had been built and furnished at a cost of $35,000.
+This building served for 63 years until it was razed in 1987 due to prohibitive maintenance costs.

-In 1927 Father Toeller spoke of the need for a new church in the coming years to replace the auditorium/church, which was becoming too small to accommodate the growing congregation.
-The school, with 310 students for the 1930-31 school year was crowded as well.
-In March 1931 the congregation voted to build a new church.
-However, due to the economic conditions at the time, the needed funds could not be raised so the project was postponed.
+In 1927, Father Toeller spoke of the need for a new church in the coming years to replace the auditorium/church, which was becoming too small to accommodate the growing congregation.
+The school, with 310 students for the 1930-31 school year, was also crowded.
+In March 1931, the congregation voted to build a new church.
+However, due to the economic conditions at the time, the needed funds could not be raised, and the project was postponed.

 The crowded conditions continued.
-Contributions to a church building fund continued, growing to $14,000.
-The architect assured the group a suitable church and a 4-room addition to the school could be built for no more than $65,000.
+Contributions to a church building fund grew to $14,000.
+The architect assured the group that a suitable church and a four-room addition to the school could be built for no more than $65,000.
 Parishioners were asked to voluntarily raise sufficient funds to start the project.
-Within one week $24,000 was pledged.
-All pledge cards were returned signed.
-Though many were unemployed they all returned their pledge cards promising to help when they found work.
+Within one week, $24,000 was pledged.
+All pledge cards were returned signed, even by those who were unemployed, promising to help when they found work.

 Priests who have served at Sacred Heart